 Yellow and Orange

-For more information on how colored diamonds are mined, see the link below:
+For more information on colored diamonds, see the link below: